cortexlabs/cortex/docs/guides/custom-domain.md

 # Custom domain

-You can use any custom domain for your endpoints.
+You can set up DNS to point to a custom domain you own to route traffic to your Cortex APIs.
 For example, you can make your API accessible via `api.example.com/text-generator`.
 This guide will demonstrate how to create a dedicated subdomain in AWS Route 53 and, if desired, configure your API load balancer to use an SSL certificate provisioned by AWS Certificate Manager.

 ## Configure DNS